 Every bank issued the closing circular which contain the concern areas and list of certificates required to be certified by the branch auditor. - 3.
 Review of previous years auditor report / LFAR. - 4.
-Latest RBI master directions 'for "Income recognition and assets classification" & other relevant circulars. - 5.
-List of comments of RBI inspection report towards the branch. - 6.
+Latest RBI master directions for "Income recognition and assets classification" & other relevant circulars. - 5.
+List of comments of RBI inspection report towards the branch with their compliances. - 6.
 Latest branch concurrent audit report /Internal inspection report/ Diligence Report / Credit Audit Report with their compliances. - 7.
+List of any fraud or unusual events reported at the branch during the financial year along with the current status during the course of the audit.
-Copy of vigilance enquiry or any special investigation reports.

-- 8. Comparative analysis of the trial balance with the last year's audited trail balance. - 9.
-Working papers on actual audit engagement carried out for the year - 10. testing of internal controls and other operational issues at the branch - 11.
-Review of Ghosh and Jilani committee Recommendations. - 12.
-Documents related to verification of advances - - List of stress advances (SMA-2) as on 15th March (stress advances / SMA-2 report indicate the list of advances which are overdue for more than 60 days and if the same is not regularized before year end i.e. 31st march than the advance will become NPA). - List of new sanction made during the year. - List of account referred for Restructuring. - Accounts wherein process under IBC is mandated but not initiated by branch. - Borrowers wherein process of IBC initiated by any of the creditors including bank. - Review of Red Flagged Accounts - Critical review of accounts flagged under the Early Warning Signals mechanism - Review of restructured accounts and under various dispensation provided by RBI - List of Bank guarantee and Letter of credit. - Review of reported frauds (advance related and others) - Off Balance Sheet items, including claims against banks not acknowledged as debts, contingent liabilities etc. - 13.
-Documents related to NPA's: - List of NPA accounts as on 31st March. - List of accounts upgraded during the financial year. - List of accounts downgraded during the year. - List of early mortality cases for the year under audit. - Details of the NPA classification with secured /unsecured details and NPA provision amount.
+- 8. List of customer complaints reported with respect to the branch during the financial year along with the current status during the course of the audit. - 9.
+Copy of vigilance enquiry or any special investigation reports. - 10.
+Comparative analysis of the trial balance with the last year's audited trail balance. - 11.
+Working papers on actual audit engagement carried out for the year - 12. testing of internal controls and other operational issues at the branch - 13.
+Review of Ghosh and Jilani committee Recommendations. - 14.
+Documents related to verification of advances - - List of stressed advances (SMA-2) as on 15th March (stressed advances / SMA-2 report indicate the list of advances which are overdue for more than 60 days and if the same is not regularized before year end i.e. 31st march than the advance will become NPA) - List of new sanction made during the year - List of account referred for restructuring - Accounts wherein process under IBC is mandated but not initiated by branch - Borrowers wherein process of IBC initiated by any of the creditors including bank - Review of Red Flagged Accounts - Critical review of accounts flagged under the Early Warning Signals mechanism - Review of restructured accounts and under various dispensation provided by RBI - List of Bank guarantee and letter of credit - Review of reported frauds (advance related and others) - Off Balance Sheet items, including claims against banks not acknowledged as debts, contingent liabilities etc. - 15.
+Documents related to NPA's: - List of NPA accounts as on 31st March - List of accounts upgraded during the financial year

-- Review of the valuation reports of loan account.
-Valuation reports older than 3 years cannot be consider as security (1 year in case of stock) and 100% provision needs to provide on the expired secured portion. - Critical review of the audited financial statements of borrowers. - Review of forensic audit reports, wherever applicable.

-14. Fixed Assets:

-- Fixed Assets register as on 31st March. - List of new assets purchased during the year. - List of fixed assets sold during the year. - Physical verification report of branch fixed assets if conducted during the year. - Depreciation working as on 31st March. - 15.
-Bank reconciliation: - List of bank account which branch maintained with other banks. - Reconciliation statement of all banks account as on 31st march.

-16. Inter branch reconciliation:

-- Inter branch reconciliation statement. - Provision for net outstanding debit balance for more than 6 months (refer RBI circular DBOD No. BP.BC.
-73 /21.04.018/2002-03 dated February 26, 2003 on Inter-branch Accounts -Provisioning for net debit balance). - Review of inter office ledger accounts classified under other assets and other liabilities
+- List of accounts downgraded during the year - List of early mortality cases for the year under audit - Details of the NPA classification with secured /unsecured details and NPA provision amount - Review of the valuation reports of loan account.
+Valuation reports older than 3 years cannot be consider as security (1 year in case of stock) and 100 per cent provision needs to provide on the expired secured portion - Critical review of the audited financial statements of borrowers. - Review of forensic audit reports, wherever applicable. - 16.
+Fixed Assets: - Fixed Assets register as on 31st March - List of new assets purchased during the year - List of fixed assets sold during the year - Physical verification report of branch fixed assets if conducted during the year - Depreciation working as on 31st March - 17.
+Bank reconciliation: - List of bank account which branch maintained with other banks. - Reconciliation statement of all banks account as on 31st march. - 18.
+Inter branch reconciliation: - Inter branch reconciliation statement. - Provision for net outstanding debit balance for more than 6 months (refer RBI Circular DBOD No. BP.BC.
+73 /21.04.018/2002-03 dated February 26, 2003 on Inter-branch Accounts - Provisioning for net debit balance). - Review of inter office ledger accounts classified under other assets and other liabilities - 19.
+Cash - Physical cash balance verification during branch audit period (cash on hand as well as cash at ATM, if applicable).

-17. Cash